Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 ```

 * _decisionScopes_ is a list of decision scopes for which propositions are requested.
 * _callback_ `call` method is invoked with propositions map of type `Map<DecisionScope, Proposition>`.
-If callback is an instance of [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror), and if the operation times out or an error occurs in retrieving propositions, `fail` method is invoked with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#adobeerror).
+If the callback is an instance of [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror), and if the operation times out or an error occurs in retrieving propositions, the `fail` method is invoked with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#adobeerror).

 #### Example